tylerallgor/hackpsu-flood-game/README.md

 # hackpsu-flood-game
-Repository for the game we created at the HackPSU hackathon.
+An unfinished game I created at the HackPSU hackathon.